Please take note of the following important information about the administration of medication during school hours:

 - The school nurse cannot dispense over-the-counter (non-prescription) medication such as Tylenol, Advil, cough syrups, antihistamines, etc. These medications must be provided from home (with written permission/instructions) and in the original container.

 - Only medications that are up-to-date may be administered.
-Please check expiration date before sending medications to school.
+Please check the expiration date before sending medications to school.

 - Injectable medications may only be administered by the nurse or a trained designee, and only in life-threatening/urgent situations.
 There must be on file written authorization and instructions from the physician and parent.
 A special form for this is available in the school clinic or online.

-- Herbal substances, or dietary supplements provided by the parent may be administered only if 1) the child’s personal physician has ordered that such product(s) be provided; 2) the order specifies that the product(s) must be provided during school hours; and 3) the Individual Education Plan or 504 Plan for the student requires that the product(s) are necessary for the provision of a free appropriate public education for a student with a disability.
+- Herbal substances or dietary supplements provided by the parent may be administered only if 1) the child’s personal physician has ordered that such product(s) be provided; 2) the order specifies that the product(s) must be provided during school hours, and 3) the Individual Education Plan or 504 Plan for the student requires that the product(s) are necessary for the provision of a free appropriate public education for a student with a disability.

-- Asthma inhalers may be carried during the school day by students who have parent and physician written authorization (forms available in clinic or online) on file in the school clinic.
+- Asthma inhalers may be carried during the school day by students who have parent and physician written authorization (forms available in the clinic or online) on file in the school clinic.
 We urge you to keep an extra inhaler in the clinic as a backup.